Another year, another haze situation. Is cloud seeding the best way to deal with it?

-Malaysia herself may not fully contribute to the problem and may only be the collateral damage, but as Albert Einstein put it, it will never be solved unless the people start thinking of different ways to approach it than the last times it occured.
+Malaysia herself may not fully contribute to the problem and may only be collateral damage, but as Albert Einstein put it, it will never be solved unless the people start thinking of different ways to approach it than the last times it occurred.

 Cloud seeding is one way to go, but more practical, strategic, and costly reasonable methods may be required as a long-term solution.